ItsAsbreuk/itsa-browser-portscan/README.md

 The only method `itsa-browser-portscan` provides is `checkPortStatus()`.
 It returns a Promise with either `true` or `false`.

-* Open ports 80 and 443 will resolve almost immediattely
+* Open ports 80 and 443 will resolve `true` almost immediattely
-* Other open ports will resolve after 5-8 seconds
+* Other open ports will resolve `true` after 5-8 seconds
-* Closed ports will reolve after 10 seconds
+* Closed ports will resolve `false` after 10 seconds

 ## How to use: